fatemeata/age-gender-emotion-detection/README.md

 # Real Time Age, Gender, and Emotion Detection

-This software can recognize human's faces and predicts their age and gender and detect their emotions in real time feeding from webcam.
+This software can recognize human's faces and predict their age and gender and detect their emotions in real time feeding from webcam.
 Seven basic emotions (angry, happy, sad, surprised, fear, disgust, and neutral) are displayed and you can see their fluctuations in real time.